bagder/uncurled/life/motivation.md

-In projects I spend my efforts as a volunteer and nobody pays me for specific tasks it is important to have a laid back attitude and remember that they can always just fix it themselves if the really need to.
+In projects I spend my efforts as a volunteer and nobody pays me for specific tasks it is important to have a laid back attitude and remember that they can always just fix it themselves if they really need to.
 I do not *have to* work on the bug or answer the questions immediately unless I want to.
 I can actually spend time implementing a silly new feature instead of doing user support over a weekend just because it is fun.
 It helps me keeping the joy of